Prepare for career success

 Within two months of graduation, nearly all St. Kate’s accounting majors secure jobs in their field with corporate, nonprofit and government organizations, including Cargill, Deloitte & Touche, Ecolab, 3M, Target, PricewaterhouseCoopers and the State of Minnesota.
 You'll also have the foundation you need to sit for the Certified Public Accountant (CPA) exam.

 According to the Minnesota Department of Employment and Economic Development (2012), employment of auditors and accountants is expected to grow 16% from 2010 to 2020, with an average salary of $61,690.

-- Public accounting: Auditing, consulting and tax functions
+- Public accountant: Auditing, consulting and tax functions

-- Management accounting : Cost accounting, budgeting, financial statement preparation and analysis
+- Management accountant: Cost accounting, budgeting, financial statement preparation and analysis

-- Government accounting: Oversight, performance and allocation of funds
+- Government accountant: Oversight, performance and allocation of funds

-- Internal auditing: Compliance with organizational policies, accounting controls and accounting systems
+- Internal auditor: Compliance with organizational policies, accounting controls and accounting systems

 - Nonprofit organizations: Specialized expertise in accounting and tax regulations, and policies unique to them

 ... and more.

 - Tammie Eichman, Deloitte & Touche

 - Lori Leysen, Office of the Minnesota Legislative Auditor